stefanobianda/stefanobianda.github.io/_jobs/J94Viseca.md

 I requested a build server with Jenkins and laid the groundwork for a CICD pipeline.

+## Some numbers
+Budget for the managed applications is around CHF 3M/y

+, 30-50 developers

+Up to 20 organization in Github, more then 100 git repositories

 ## Tools Used
 ServiceNow SNOW